Getting Started with Mastodon

 • If you add a URL to a post, it will only use 23 characters rather than the total characters of the URL.
 This is something that is carried over from Twitter and basically eliminates the use of services like Bit.ly or tinyurl.com.

-• 📎 - This allows you to attach up to 4 images or 1 video (you cannot mix and match)
+• The first option is for media.
+This allows you to attach up to 4 images, 1 video or 1 piece of audio (you cannot mix and match)

 • NOTE: You cannot use attachments when using polls.

-• CW - This is 'Content Warning' or 'Content Wrap' - This allows you to set a title for the post and users will have a choice to expand the post in order to view all the text.
+• The third option is for CW – This is ‘Content Warning’ or ‘Content Wrap’ – This allows you to set a title for the post and users will have a choice to expand the post in order to view all the text.
 Images/videos that are uploaded while using this feature will automatically be blurred.
-See 'Content Warning' below for more information.
+See ‘Content Warning’ below for more information.

-When uploading images or videos, it is important to add AltText - AltText describes the image or video to users who may be hard of seeing or hard of hearing.
-Users who may have eyesight issues may be using a screen recorder to read out what is on screen.
-Having AltText means that they would not be missing out on anything.
-While it is not mandatory, it is considered 'good practice' to add it.
+Remember earlier when I mentioned the ALT tag on an image?
+When uploading images or videos, it is important to add AltText – AltText describes the image or video to users who may be hard of seeing or hard of hearing.
+Users who may have eyesight issues may be using a screen recorder to read out what is on-screen.
+While it is not mandatory, it is considered ‘good practice’ to add it.

 Editing a post

 Did you post something and you either made a spelling mistake or forgot to add something?
-Don't worry, you can edit your post.
+Don’t worry, you can edit your post for free.

 Once the post is live, click on the … menu beside your post and click on ‘Edit’.
 This will allow you to make edits to the text.
 The history of the edits can be viewed by clicking the pencil icon once it has been edited at least once.